linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 hybrid kernels, in between monolithic and micro-kernels (e.g. Windows, Mac OS X).
-However, since all of the typical monolithic services run in kernel-mode in these operating systems, there is little merit to qualify them other then monolithic kernels.
+However, since all of the typical monolithic services run in kernel-mode in these operating systems, there is little merit to qualify them other than monolithic kernels.

 .. slide:: "Hybrid" kernels
    :level: 2